SEP490-FA25-G25/tms-sep490-be/docs/create-class/create-class-workflow-final.md

     'scheduled'::teaching_slot_status_enum
 FROM session s
 JOIN course_session cs ON s.course_session_id = cs.id
+CROSS JOIN course_info ci
 WHERE s.class_id = :classId
-  -- ⚡ FIXED: Only assign sessions that match teacher's skills -- Teacher can teach session if:
+  -- ⚡ FIXED: Only assign sessions that match teacher's skills AND specialization -- Check 1: Teacher must have matching specialization AND EXISTS (
+    SELECT 1 FROM teacher_skill ts_spec
+    WHERE ts_spec.teacher_id = :teacherId
+      AND ts_spec.specialization ILIKE ci.course_specialization || '%'
+  )
+  -- Check 2: Teacher can teach session if:
   -- 1. They have 'general' skill (can teach anything), OR -- 2.
 Their specific skills overlap with session's skill_set AND (